Why family doesn’t help with caregiving

 2. Be specific

-If you want help with certain tasks, specifically ask for them.
 Don’t assume that anyone can read your mind or will be able to pick up on hints or signals.
+If you need help with certain tasks, specifically ask for them.

-- For example, if you’re looking for someone to independently research ways to improve incontinence, let them know.
+- If you’re looking for someone to independently research ways to make incontinence care easier, let them know.

-- If you’d rather talk on the phone to discuss whether or not Dad needs to stop driving and brainstorm how you’d bring it up with him, make sure you say so.
+- If want to talk on the phone to discuss whether or not Dad needs to stop driving and brainstorm how you’d bring it up with him, make sure you say so.

-- Or, perhaps you’d like to take every other Saturday off from visiting Mom and have them take over on those days.
+- If you’d like to take every other Saturday off from visiting Mom and have them take over on those days, bring it up for discussion.

-3. Write down schedules, important information, and instructions
+3. Share information about appointments, important information, and instructions

 - Your older adult’s usual daily routine